 GEOG214 is designed to introduce students to the key economic processes which are continually shaping the world space economy.
 The global economy has experienced major changes in recent decades, with shifts in politics, technology, corporate power, resource use and broad economic and market forces fundamentally altering the role and place of localities, regions and countries within a continually changing global context.
 The current context we live in was significantly shaped by events and processes since the conclusion of the Second World War, with subsequent changes in the 1970s laying the foundations for our contemporary world space economy.
 Within this context deep-rooted and growing economic and social inequality is a key hallmark.

-An examination of the key spatial economic processes and trends which have both characterised and shaped the post-World War II world.
+An examination of the key spatial economic processes and trends which have both characterised and shaped the world’s economic geography since the mid-twentieth century.

 Using the lens of economic geography the course provides a critical examination of the contemporary global economy and its evolution.